vagonek/planet-muluna/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior from a new save:
-1. Start a new save with Maraxsis installed.
+1. Start a new save with Muluna installed.
-2. Run command `/cheat maraxsis`
+2. Run command `/cheat muluna`
 3. Click on '....'
 4. Scroll down to '....'
 5. See error